zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` () : :zeek:type:`bool`

-   Checks whether Bro reads traffic from one or more network interfaces (as opposed to from a network trace in a file).
-Note that this function returns true even after Bro has stopped reading network traffic, for example due to receiving a termination signal.
+   Checks whether Zeek reads traffic from one or more network interfaces (as opposed to from a network trace in a file).
+Note that this function returns true even after Zeek has stopped reading network traffic, for example due to receiving a termination signal.